Peter the Great: Grand Embassy

 Peter knew that Russia could not face the Ottoman Empire alone.
-In 1697, he traveled "incognito" to Western Europe on an 18-month journey with a large Russian delegation–the so-called "Grand Embassy".
-He used a fake name, allowing him to escape social and diplomatic events, but since he was far taller than most others, he did not fool anyone of importance.
+In March 1697, he traveled "incognito" to Western Europe on an 18-month journey with a large Russian delegation—the so-called "Grand Embassy".
+Peter was the first tsar to leave Russia for more than 100 years.
+He used a fake name, allowing him to escape social and diplomatic events, but since he was far taller than most others, he could not fool anyone.
 One goal was to seek the aid of European monarchs, but Peter's hopes were dashed.
 France was a traditional ally of the Ottoman Sultan, and Austria was eager to maintain peace in the east while conducting its own wars in the west.
-Peter, furthermore, had chosen an inopportune moment: the Europeans at the time were more concerned about the War of Spanish Succession over who would succeed the childless King Charles II of Spain than about fighting the Ottoman Sultan.
+Peter, furthermore, had chosen an inopportune moment: the Europeans at the time were more concerned about the War of the Spanish Succession over who would succeed the childless King Charles II of Spain than about fighting the Ottoman Sultan.
+Peter failed to expand the anti-Ottoman alliance.